microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	![Close the browser.](media/demo-50.png)

 ### Appendix

-	This section showcases using some commonly used connections like Snowflake and Dataverse and creating pipelines with them if you have your own accounts.
-This is optional.

 ### Setting up the Lakehouse

 1. To **Open** Power BI in a new tab, click [HERE](https://app.powerbi.com/)